JohnWeisz/TypedJSON/readme.md

 *Experimental source preview*

 Typed JSON parsing and serializing that preserves type information.
+Parse JSON into actual class instances.
 Recommended (but not required) to be used with [reflect-metadata](https://github.com/rbuckton/ReflectDecorators).

 ## Install & Use